 - Do something that others won’t.
 Businesses and jobs that are dangerous, “dirty,” or socially taboo usually have a lot less competition, and you might have a better shot of getting rich.

 Skills Needed: An eye for talent or groundbreaking ideas, a high-risk tolerance, and smart financial management skills

 Investing in startups is radically different from investing in assets like stocks and real estate.
 It requires a lot of risk tolerance and an eye for spotting the next most profitable thing.

 If you do not yet have your desired level of wealth, you may not have enough capital to hunt down tech-oriented startups like venture capitalists do since they usually require significant production and marketing investments.

-However, you can look for people who want to start simple businesses: a new food-cart, cat café, or simple e-commerce business.
+However, you can look for people who want to start simple businesses: a new food cart, a cat café, or a simple e-commerce business.
 These small startups might need amounts less than $100,000 to get off the ground.
 It’s a reasonable amount that you can save aggressively from a decent job in a few years.

 Unlike other investments where you get a small percentage and more security, you can claim a decent portion of the profits if the business takes off.

 To mitigate the risk, you will need to study the business proposal and business plan of the startup you want to invest in.
 You will also need to create an ironclad deal to ensure you are getting the maximum benefit for your risk.